inspec/inspec/docs/resources.rst

 shell -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``shell`` matcher tests the path to the default shell for the user.
-For example:
+The ``shell`` matcher tests the path to the default shell for the user:

 .. code-block:: ruby